NT712/FNF-Porting-Stuff/README.md

 9. sys.FileSystem and sys.io.File

-this is not working in android storgae but on phone storage will work with this
+this is not working in your game storgae but on phone storage will work with this

 ```haxe
 		SUtil.getPath() +
 ```
-this will make the game to use the phone storage butyou will have to add one thing in Your source
+this will make the game to use the phone storage but you will have to add one thing in Your source

 in Main.hx before
 ```haxe